SlimNaka/Education_Inequality/README.md

 Normalized and used IterativeImputeron the numeric features, fit_transforming the train set and transforming the test set, saving them as a different df to recall later.

+Saved the normalized mean and std as two dataframes: mean_df and std_df for later.

 Overwrote the normalized and imputed values, as well as readded the ID's from earlier, into their respective train and test sets.

 Lastly, I added the target values to their respective train and test sets.